Subscribe to our monthly newsletter HERE.

 Google Alerts – Media monitoring made easy

 Making sure you have a finger on the pulse of your client’s industry is a key component to creating a PR success story.
-Maintaining industry awareness across several verticals is complication problem with a very simple solution.
+Maintaining industry awareness across several verticals is a complicated problem with a very simple solution.
 We suggest setting alerts so the news comes to you in one clean email provided by Google’s wonderful news API.
-According to Hannah, “I check Google Alerts and do a quick search for clients, competitors and applicable industry keywords to make sure all bases are covered”.
+According to Hannah, “I check Google Alerts and do a quick search for clients, competitors, and applicable industry keywords to make sure all bases are covered”.

 Social media has drastically changed the way journalists connect with sources.
 A journalist can now accumulate information from sources, engage with their audiences and disseminate information as it’s learned all within social media platforms.
 Now, with all of those distractions how many of us have time to service clients, develop content AND keep our nose to our news feeds waiting for the perfect moment to pitch or engage with influential folks on social media?
 Services like Hootsuite are free and easy ways to create social media dashboards to help follow accounts, industry topics or hashtags.
-With these dashboards in place, you’ll be able to minimize the time you spend looking at your news feed during work, so you can once again fit in the extra time to give your clients the TLC they need.
+With these dashboards in place, you’ll be able to minimize the time you spend looking at your newsfeed during work, so you can once again fit in the extra time to give your clients the TLC they need.

 With these tools in your arsenal, you’ll be more than ready to tackle the day and get back a few hours each week to spend more time creating new ways to market your clients and create great stories.